-Dan Smith focuses his law practice on environmental, commercial, and education matters.
+Dan Smith focuses his law practice on matters involving environmental, commercial, education, and state constitutional law.
 A former educator and environmental scientist, Dan represents businesses, boards of education, and individuals in state, federal, administrative, and appellate courts.

 Dan uses his scientific training and background to help clients solve complex problems related to environmental laws, frequently working as part of a larger Brooks Pierce team.
 Dan has represented and advised a variety of industries to help them obtain necessary permits and comply with environmental regulations.
 He has advised clients on matters involving CERCLA, RCRA, the Endangered Species Act, the Clean Air Act, asbestos, combustible dust, underground and aboveground storage tanks, private nuisance claims, and groundwater and soil contamination.